 My first reaction to the article was confusion.
 My second reaction was to laugh.
 My third reaction was anger.
 Though I already vented a little on Facebook, I feel a need to respond in full here.

 This article really bothers me—in fact, it very nearly offends me.
 I’m tired of people thinking Kansas City is a rural, podunk little cowtown, when in fact it’s an urban metropolis of over 2 million people with thriving communities of vegetarians, vegans, raw foodists, and locavores.
-The author of this article seems to have barely tried to find vegan options here.
+The author of this article seems to have barely tried to find vegetarian and vegan options here.
 In reality, they exist in abundance—I’ve been blogging about them for 3.5 years!

 KC is no New York City.
 Or Los Angeles.
 Or Portland (yet).
 That much is true.
 But if anyone comes here expecting us to be – and, moreover, is disappointed that we’re not – then they need a reality check.